5 Causes of a Squeaky Leather Recliner (How to FIX it!)

 Another possible cause is that the leather on the recliner is dry or the finish has worn away, making it more susceptible to cracking or leather on leather squeaking.

-When leather gets dry, it becomes brittle and can easily crack.
 The cracks or crevices on the leather might create tiny pockets of air that make a whistling noise when you recline your chair.
 Also, they create a rough surface that can make a squealing noise.

 Additionally, dry leather tends to be quite stiff and might not move as smoothly when it rubs against other materials it’s in contact with.